 However, from the ashes rose an even more fantastic city, a testament to the resilience and spirit of its people.

-From the magnificent Cathedral of San Giorgio to the elegant Palazzo Arezzo, each building in Ragusa Ibla is a grand masterpiece in its own right.
+From the magnificent Cathedral of San Giorgio to the elegant Palazzo Arezzo, each building in Ragusa Ibla is a masterpiece in its own right.
 With its promenades, shops, and cafés, the new town of Ragusa Superiore adds its own touch to the city's grandeur.

 Ragusa boasts a rich and captivating history spanning centuries.
 Its origins can be traced back to the 2nd millennium BC when it offered shelter to the original Sicilians - Sicels.
-This was followed by centuries under Greek, Carthaginian, Roman, Arab, and Norman rule - just like in the rest of Sicily.
+This was followed by centuries under Greek, Carthaginian, Roman, Arab, and Norman rule - just like the rest of Sicily.

 Ragusa's strategic location, nestled between the rugged mountains and the sparkling Mediterranean Sea, has shaped its history and culture.
 They have enabled a successful history as the capital of the region.

-Since ancient times, Ragusa has been a prosperous cosmopolitan town.
+For much of its history, Ragusa has been a prosperous cosmopolitan town.
 Its long aristocratic tradition is still visible in the streetscape.
 Many historical grand palaces, churches, and fortifications still stand today.

 The city's reconstruction efforts were spearheaded by the renowned architect Rosario Gagliardi, whose masterful designs shaped the Baroque landscape we admire today.